marlybone/weather-app/README.md

 Here are some of the features of the weather app:

--Point to anywhere on the map to get the weather
+*Point to anywhere on the map to get the weather
--See the temperature, humidity, wind speed, and more -Get the sunrise and sunset times
+*See the temperature, humidity, wind speed, and more *Get the sunrise and sunset times
--See custom weather symbols
+*See custom weather symbols
--Different backgrounds dependent on time of day
+*Different backgrounds dependent on time of day